Islam Zaher: Paintings and subjects

-Islam Zaher’s loyalty to the essence of oil paint as an alive, tactile medium lies at the core of his art practice.
+Islam Zaher’s confidence for the essence of oil paint as an alive, tactile medium is said to lie at the core of his art practice.
 Obsessed with the expressive potential of color and paint skin, his work seeks to translate cerebral processes into raw, psychologically charged images.
-Zaher’s sophisticated palette and his annihilation of form and contour stem out of his expert draftsmanship and innate understanding of the medium of painting.

 On his "Intuited Happiness" series of paintings and drawings, Louise Sarant wrote: "Zaher depicts the schizophrenia that prevails in Egyptian society through a mixture of large paintings filled with bright colors and minimalistic drawings in various shades of brown...In one painting, a bride stands, small and dull in her fluffy white wedding dress, while the power of the celebration seems to crush her thin figure.
 The artist has stressed her state of dismay and anxiety by first drawing her in charcoal on textured paper and then scanning the figure and gluing her on the painting."

 "Superficially expressionistic in style, Zaher’s semi-abstract paintings of objects such as furniture are fundamentally experiments in texture and color, creating a series of canvases teeming with tactile and visual surprises: the paint’s materiality, thickly layered, gives a sense of volumetric distinction to these objects as well as tonal complexities that reveal themselves the more you look at them."

 — — Ismail Fayed, writing on Islam Zaher in Mada Masr newspaper Cairo.